whitingjr/example-bare-metal-app/README.md

 ## Start

 There are start scripts to start all necessary services.
 All services, but Postgres are started locally.
-Postgres ist started in a container.
+Postgres is started in a container.

+## Simulator

+Finally you can use `./start-simulator.sh` to start the [simulator](https://github.com/wildfly-extras/first-responder-demo/tree/main/simulator) locally.
+The simulator listens to http://localhost:8888 by default and exposes a [REST API](https://github.com/wildfly-extras/first-responder-demo/blob/main/simulator/src/main/java/org/cajun/navy/util/GeneratorResource.java) to generate incidents and responders.